Nelfimov/django-eshop/README.md

 > `python manage.py makemigrations`
 > `python manage.py migrate`
 5. Create superuser (admin) `python manage.py createsuperuser`
+6. Create `.env` file in root directory with fields:
+> DJANGO_SECRET_KEY = "YOUR DJANGO SECRET.
+CAN BE GENERATED VIA [GENERATION](https://humberto.io/blog/tldr-generate-django-secret-key/)"
+> HOST = "YOUR EXTERNAL IP ON WHICH YOU WOULD LIKE TO SERVE YOUR APP"
+> PAYPAL_CLIENT_ID = "TO BE OBTAINED IN develope.paypal.com"
+> PAYPAL_CLIENT_SECRET = "TO BE OBTAINED IN develope.paypal.com"
+> GMAIL_ACCOUNT = "YOUR GMAIL ADDRESS"
+> GMAIL_PASSWORD = "YOUR GMAIL APP PASSWORD"
+7. App uses memcached.
+Either install memcached on your machine or change settings.py "CACHES"
-6. Run local server `python manage.py runserver`
+8. Run local server `python manage.py runserver`
-7. In the admin panel `127.0.0.1/admin` change domain name of your website
+9. In the admin panel `127.0.0.1/admin` change domain name of your website

 ## Usual ordering process:
 1. User enters site;